django-helpdesk/django-helpdesk/docs/settings.rst

   attached to tickets and followups, and emails are searched for attachments which are then attached to the ticket.
 Also enables the ``HELPDESK_ALWAYS_SAVE_INCOMING_EMAIL_MESSAGE`` setting.

+  **Caution**: Until version 1.2.0 attachments were enabled by default.
+Since uploaded files by default are published without access control this can lead to unintended exposure of sensitive data.
+The default is now to disable attachments by default.
+Only enable attachments if you have secured access to them.

 - **HELPDESK_VALID_EXTENSIONS** Valid extensions for file types that can be attached to tickets.
 Note: This used to be called **VALID_EXTENSIONS** which is now deprecated.